Education

 Frequently Asked Questions

 The main reason is federal banking regulations that categorize cannabis as an illegal substance, which prevents dispensaries from accessing standard banking services.
-This forces many dispensaries to operate cash-only to avoid legal complications.
+As a result, many cannabis related businesses and marijuana businesses are unable to open or maintain bank accounts, making it challenging to process electronic payments or manage finances through traditional banks.
+This forces many dispensaries to operate on a cash-only basis to avoid legal complications.

 Can customers get cash for payments directly at Nevada dispensaries?